 Data centers are just part of the renewable energy story at Apple.
 We’re investing in plans to achieve net zero throughout Apple — using 100 percent renewable energy and generating zero emissions at all of our facilities around the world.
 At our headquarters in Cupertino, for example, we’ve rolled out a fuel cell installation that runs on directed biogas and built rooftop solar photovoltaic systems at two building sites.
 We’ve also cut energy use by over 30 percent at a time when occupancy increased by more than 12 percent.
 As a result of all our work, we’ve increased the proportion of renewable energy used throughout Apple from 35 percent in 2010 to 75 percent at the end of 2012.

 Our guiding principles.

 As we seek renewable energy for our facilities around the globe, we’re guided by three principles.
 First, we want to make sure that any clean, renewable energy we create must add to that already mandated by local regulations.
 Second, we want to displace dirtier forms of energy with clean energy that will make a difference in the communities where we do business.
-And third, we rigorously measure and report our energy use to ensure that there is no double counting — that only Apple has consumed these renewable resources.
-Whenever possible, we use the same renewable energy tracking systems that utilities use to demonstrate their compliance with renewable energy mandates.
+And third, we rigorously measure and report our renewable energy use to ensure that there is no double counting — that only Apple has consumed these renewable resources.
+Whenever possible, we use the same verified renewable energy tracking systems that utilities use to demonstrate their compliance with renewable energy mandates.

 To learn more, download our Facilities Report (PDF)